andrea-ga/computational-intelligence/labs/lab2/README.md

 ### ES
 For the implementation of the Evolution Strategy I chose to implement a (1 + lambda) strategy.
 Where lambda is the number of children created at each generation (iteration).
-In this type of strategy the resulting population at the end of each generation si given by: lambda children + parent.
+In this type of strategy the resulting population at the end of each generation is given by: lambda children + parent.
+From here we select the individual with the best fitness to be the parent of the next generation.

 An Individual inside a population is composed by the following attributes:
-  1. `row`: an integer that indicates from which row we want to remove the objects
+  1. `row`: an integer that indicates from which row we want to remove the objects.
-  2. `poss`: a list of integer.
-This list contains all the possible number of objects we can remove from that row
+  2. `num_obj`: a list of integer.
+This list contains all the possible number of objects we can remove from that row.
   3. `weights`: an array of float.
-Each weight is associated, by the index, to a poss
+Each weight is associated, by the index, to a num_obj element.
-  4. `strategy`: a Nimply object that puts together the row and number of objects to take
+  4. `strategy`: a Nimply object that puts together the row and number of objects to take.
   5. `fitness`: an integer number that indicates the evaluation of the move.
-Greater is the value, better is the move
+Greater is the value, better is the move.

 For each state, we start with populating the population by selecting one Individual for each row.
 </br>
 Then we select for each individual the number of objects to take from that row.
-This is done by selecting one of the value in the poss list, based on a probability given by the weights array -> bigger the weight value, higher the probability to get selected.
+This is done by selecting one of the value in the num_obj list, based on a probability given by the weights array -> bigger the weight value, higher the probability to get selected.

 The weights are random values, that gets mutated with a gaussian.
 The mutation rate is fixed at the value of 0.5.